-The Museum will be closed to the public from Monday 10th February 2020 for renovation.
+The Museum is closed to the public for renovation.

 The Tempio Voltiano (Volta’s Teple), inaugurated in July 1928, was conceived as a new venue that would host the originals and reconstructions of Alessandro Volta's scientific instruments, which the fire of 1899 had destroyed during the great Volta Exhibition set up in Como for the Centenary of the invention of the pile.